Largest hyperbolic actions and quasi-parabolic actions in groups: Background

 \subsection{Actions on hyperbolic spaces}

 Given a metric space $X$, we denote by $d_X$ the distance function on $X$.
 A map $f\colon X\to Y$ between metric spaces $X$ and $Y$ is a \emph{quasi-isometric embedding} if there is a constant $C>0$ such that for all $x,y\in X$, If, in addition, $Y$ is contained in the $R$--neighborhood of the image $f(X)$ for some $R>0$, then $f$ is called a \emph{quasi-isometry}.
-If $f:X\to Y$ satisfies only then $f$ is called \textit{$C$--coarsely Lipschitz}.
+If $f\colon X\to Y$ satisfies only then $f$ is called \textit{$C$--coarsely Lipschitz}.
 If a group $G$ acts (by isometries) on $X$ and $Y$, then a map $f\colon X\to Y$ is \emph{coarsely $G$--equivariant} if for every $x\in X$ we have

-We will assume that all actions are by isometries.
+We will assume that all actions in this paper are by isometries.
 The action of a group $G$ on a metric space $X$ is \emph{cobounded} if for some (equivalently any) $x\in X$ there exists $R>0$ such that $X=B_R(Gx)$ where $Gx$ denotes the orbit of $x$ under $G$.

 Given an action $G\curvearrowright X$ with $X$ hyperbolic, an element $g\in G$ is \emph{elliptic} if it has bounded orbits; \emph{loxodromic} if the map $\Z\to X$ given by $n\mapsto g^nx_0$ for some (equivalently, any) $x_0\in X$ is a quasi-isometric embedding; and \emph{parabolic} otherwise.